ScaleCommerce/puppet-sc_mysecureshell/README.md

 ## Limitations

-The Module contains binaries only for Ubuntu 14.04 and Ubuntu 16.04.
+The Module contains binaries only for Ubuntu 14.04, Ubuntu 16.04 and Ubuntu 18.04.
 If you need to install mysecureshell on different operating sytems you will have to compile and install it once manually and put the binaries int the apropriate subfolder inside the files directory.